inwonakng/homepage-old/data/blog/open-source-llm-use-and-fine-tune.md

 2. Specify the model name (and/or branch) in the download section.
 3. Reload the models list, select the newest model and load it.

-- Usually the loader is automatically detected by the dashboard.
-However, you may also manually switch it to a different one.
+- The loader is usually automatically detected by the dashboard.
+However, you may also manually switch to a different one.

 ### Using the terminal